autowarefoundation/autoware-documentation/docs/how-to-guides/how-to-integrate-autoware-with-your-vehicle.md

 # How to integrate Autoware with your vehicle

-This page demonstrates how to integrate Autoware with a real vehicle.

 ## 1. Prepare your real vehicle hardware

 Prerequisites for the vehicle:

-- Onboard computer that satisfies the prerequisites (see [here](https://autowarefoundation.github.io/autoware-documentation/main/installation/autoware/source-installation/#prerequisites))
+- An onboard computer that satisfies the Autoware Installation prerequisites (see [here](https://autowarefoundation.github.io/autoware-documentation/main/installation/autoware/source-installation/#prerequisites))
 - The following devices attached
-  - Actuator
+  - Drive-by-wire interface
   - LiDAR
   - Optional: Inertial measurement unit
   - Optional: Camera